 Barely have space to move in your bedroom, but have lots of clothes that need a home?
 Try a wardrobe with a sliding door.
 This piece features a full-height rail on one side, together with five drawers and a half-height wardrobe above with removable shelves.

-7. Swap your bed for a sofa bed
+12. Swap the bed for a sofa bed

 When square footage is at a premium, try incorporating a wall bed instead of a traditional sofa bed.
 It takes a standard mattress, offering greater comfort, and can fold away to look like a wardrobe or cabinet, freeing up valuable floor space for a desk and chair.